-- the objectives of the investigation - the ground conditions likely to be encountered - availability of equipment/expertise and associated limitations (eg CPT push capacity, purpose-built geotechnical drilling rigs with appropriate tooling for anticipated ground conditions) - site access limitations (eg boggy ground, low overhead clearance) - cost and time constraints - health, safety and environmental considerations; and - regulatory requirements.
+- > the objectives of the investigation - the ground conditions likely to be encountered - availability of equipment/expertise and associated limitations (eg CPT push capacity, purpose-built geotechnical drilling rigs with appropriate tooling for anticipated ground conditions) - site access limitations (eg boggy ground, low overhead clearance) - > cost and time constraints - health, safety and environmental considerations; and - > regulatory requirements.

 The two most commonly used in situ tests for soils In New Zealand are the Cone Penetrometer Test (CPT) and the Standard Penetration Test (SPT).
-The CPT is often more economical, and provides more continuous data than SPTs.
+The CPT is often more economical and provides more continuous data than SPTs.
 However, the drilling and sampling associated with SPT provide soil samples for visual assessment and laboratory testing, and are able to penetrate dense soil/gravel layers that might cause refusal in a CPT.

 For acquiring data for the assessment of liquefaction potential using the simplified triggering procedures, the two primary investigation methods that should be used are CPT, and SPT (if CPT is not feasible).
-Shear wave velocity testing may be used to compliment liquefaction investigations - eg in areas of significant gravel deposits; however, it has been shown in Christchurch to give inconsistent results relative to the CPT when using the simplified liquefaction triggering procedures (EQC , in press).
-Currently, all other investigation methods should only be viewed as providing supplementary data.
-The use of geophysical methods to investigate and assess subsurface stratigraphy, soil stiffness, liquefaction potential, etc is becoming more common in New Zealand.
-However, geophysical investigation alone will not be sufficient to adequately characterise the ground conditions.
-Geophysical methods should generally be viewed as being complimentary to an investigation by CPT or borehole, and are often more usefully deployed before intrusive methods.
+Shear wave velocity testing may be used to compliment liquefaction investigations, or to help assess liquefaction potential of gravel deposits; however, it has been shown in Christchurch (in sandy/silty soils) to give inconsistent results relative to the CPT when using the simplified liquefaction triggering procedures (EQC, in press).
+Currently, it is recommended that all other investigation methods should only be viewed as providing supplementary data.

+The use of seismic testing (and other geophysical methods) to assess subsurface stratigraphy, soil stiffness, liquefaction potential, etc, is becoming more common in New Zealand.
+However, these alone will generally not be sufficient to adequately characterise the ground conditions (there are exceptions such as using seismic investigation to obtain $V{\rm s30}$ for seismic hazard analysis).
+In situ seismic investigation and other geophysical testing should generally be viewed as being complimentary to an investigation by CPT or borehole.

-Other testing technologies such as dynamic probes, flat plate (or Marchetti) Dilatometer (DMT), Swedish Weight Sounding (SWS) can be used to obtain supplementary subsurface data.
-However for most projects, it is likely that CPT investigation, and/or boreholes with SPT (in combination with laboratory testing) or geophysical surveys - will be the primary means of investigation.
+Other testing technologies such as flat plate (or Marchetti) Dilatometer (DMT), dynamic probes, Swedish Weight Sounding (SWS), screw driving sounding (SDS) can be used to obtain supplementary subsurface data.
+However, for routine projects it is recommended that CPT investigation, and/or boreholes with SPT (in combination with laboratory testing and/or seismic investigation) are the primary means of investigation.

-It is not possible to use Scala penetrometer investigation data to assess liquefaction risk and consequences.
-For buildings, Scala penetrometer results cannot be used other than for assessing the near surface consistency and static geotechnical ultimate bearing capacity of the site for shallow foundation design for small structures (only).
+It is not possible to use Scala penetrometer/ dynamic cone penetrometer investigation data to assess liquefaction risk and consequences.
+Scala penetrometer results cannot be used other than for assessing the near surface consistency and giving an approximation of the static geotechnical ultimate bearing capacity for shallow foundation design, for small structures (only).